adyromantika/collapsible-archive-widget/readme.txt

 == Configuration ==

 * Widget title: the title of the widget
-* List types: ul for bulleted list, p for paragraph, br for paragraph with line breaks
+* List type: ul for bulleted list, p for paragraph, br for paragraph with line breaks
 * Show Post count: Whether or not to show the post number for each year and month
+* Use script.aculo.us effects: Whether or not to show effects
+* Expand effect: Effect to use when expanding the list
+* Collapse effect: Effect to use when collapsing the list

 == Change Log ==

 * 03-Aug-2007: Initial version
+* 04-Sep-2007: Added ability to select whether to use abbreviations for the month names, and script.aculo.us effects!